gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note1.md.md

 - Access/Edge : The Access Layer, also known as the Edge Layer, is the first point of entry into the data center network for end devices, such as servers, storage, and network-attached devices.
 It provides connectivity to the end devices and is responsible for enforcing security policies, VLAN segmentation, and port security.
 The Access Layer typically consists of switches that connect directly to the servers and other devices in the data center.

 **Collapsed core Architecture** : Network architecture where the core and the distribution layers are being combined into a single layer.
 This is often seen in smaller or medium-sized data-centers.
 This can **lower the costs** because it can **reduce the number of switches and simplify the management**.
-This model also **reduces latency** by decreasing the number of hops between devices and the core of the network.
+This model also **reduces latency** by decreasing the number of hops (the number of routers that a packet passes through) between devices and the core of the network.

 **Spine and Leaf Architecture** : An alternative network design focused on optimizing communication within the data center itself, using a full **mesh topology**.
 This architecture **provides faster speeds and lower latency** compared to the traditional three-tiered hierarchy.

 - Spine : Consists of switches that interconnect all the Leaf Layer switches in a full mesh topology.
-This layer is responsible for high-speed, low-latency data transfer across the data center by ensuring that each Leaf switch has a direct path to every other Leaf switch.
+This layer is responsible for high-speed, low-latency data transfer across the data center by ensuring that each Spine switch has a direct path to every other Leaf switch.

 - Leaf : Consists of access switches that aggregate traffic from different servers.
 Each Leaf switch is directly connected to the Spine Layer, providing a consistent and high-performance connection between servers and the network core.